WTA Executive

 Member-at-Large

-Jeff is committed to building a better awareness of how the WTA is helping our membership and building more engagement with our members.
-He wants to advocate for our members at higher levels and push our government to fund education adequately.
+I am committed to building a better awareness of how the WTA is helping our membership and building more engagement with our members.
+I want to advocate for our members at higher levels and push our government to fund education adequately, address the violence we are facing, and push for a better set of classroom composition.
+So there is less burnout and more smiles at our jobs.

 Email: [email protected]